kactus-io/kactus/CONTRIBUTING.md

 * **Provide a step-by-step description of the suggested enhancement** in as much detail as possible.
 This additional context helps the maintainers to understand the enhancement from your perspective
-* **Explain why this enhancement would be useful** to GitHub Desktop users.
+* **Explain why this enhancement would be useful** to Kactus users.
-* **Include screenshots and animated GIFs** if relevent to help you demonstrate the steps or point out the part of GitHub Desktop which the suggestion is related to.
+* **Include screenshots and animated GIFs** if relevent to help you demonstrate the steps or point out the part of Kactus which the suggestion is related to.
 You can use [this tool](http://www.cockos.com/licecap/) to record GIFs on macOS and Windows.
 * **List some other applications where this enhancement exists, if applicable.**